 This 300 acre park situated within an urban environment, between two top universities is one of Pittsburgh’s best playgrounds.
 Here you’ll find a little bit of everything, including wooded trails, tennis courts, a public swimming pool, running track, soccer field and ice rink during the winter, as well as a golf and disc golf course nearby.
 Whether you’re interested in escaping the city for a workout, walk through the woods or a picnic with a view, Shenley Park has you covered.

-Pittsburgh’s largest park covered more than 550 acres that feature hiking, biking and running trail all within an outdoor oasis.
+Pittsburgh’s largest park covers more than 550 acres that feature hiking, biking and running trails all within an outdoor oasis.
 The boasts exercise, environmental and animal friendly amenities including the new Frick Environmental Center that, when completed will be a cutting-edge, environmentally sustainable building that will serve as a living laboratory for children and the community.

 Fitness means different things to different people.
 At Pittsburgh FIT getting fit is achieved through Functional Integrated Training.
 F-I-T. Clever, right?
 By combining a variety of proven tactics, like gymnastics-based movements, bodyweight exercises, weight training, and aerobic conditioning Pittsburgh FIT will adapt and scale every workout, or move to meet you where you are on your journey to becoming fit.